jas812000/geometry-modeling-system-java-swing/README.md

 1. Compile all `.java` files.
 2. Run the `ShapeApp` class.
-3. When prompted, provide the folder path containing shape images.
+3. When prompted, provide the folder path containing geometry image assets.
-4. Interact with the GUI to construct shapes and view results.
+4. Use the GUI to construct geometry and view calculated results.

 ---